futoin/specs/draft/ftn8_security_concept.md

     - For `MAC` and `EXPOSED` case, use of current ISO date time in `YYYYMMDD` or more precise format is suggested.
     - For `ENC` case, use of UUID per encryption is suggested.
+- Key length must match the length of master key
 - Implementation caching should limit maximum number of derived keys per Master Secret ID and Global User ID pair.
 - Defense system should be intelligent enough to protect from brute-forcing: